Annual Note from the Research Committee

 - Foundational Paper (we choose from all papers nominated).
 This award honors a paper that has powerfully and positively changed the conversation in the field of entrepreneurship for at least a decade.
 Nominations for this award come from the Division’s members.

 - Best Papers (i.e., Best empirical paper, Best conceptual paper, Best family business paper, and Best social entrepreneurship paper).
 We choose from a list of papers that the Program Chair provides based on each paper’s (double-blind) conference reviews and recommendations from reviewers.

 In addition to recognizing research excellence and impact, the committee considers new initiatives to support researchers and promote quality entrepreneurship research.
-Regular initiatives include sponsoring PDW sessions on topics that enable and advance future research.
-We also summarize and promote award-winning and other selected research papers on the Division’s website and Newsblast (i.e., the Research Highlights column).
-We are constantly looking for new ideas and other means to promote research excellence, so please send us your ideas.
+Regular initiatives include sponsoring PDW sessions on topics that can enable and advance future research.
+We also summarize and promote award-winning and other selected research papers on the Division’s website and NewsBlast.
+We are always on the lookout for new ideas and other ways to promote research excellence, so please send us your ideas.

-We are also very interested in keeping the committee fresh and vibrant, and therefore look forward to recruiting new members each year.
+We are also very interested in keeping the committee vibrant, devoted, and diverse, and therefore look forward to recruiting new members each year.
 Membership on the Research Committee involves a 3-year commitment.
-Thus, if you have an established record of publishing high-quality entrepreneurship research and journal reviewing experience and are interested in contributing to the Research Committee, please reach out to us at firstname.lastname@example.org.
+If you have an established record of publishing high-quality entrepreneurship research, journal reviewing experience, and are interested in contributing to the Research Committee, please reach out to Jeff Pollack (firstname.lastname@example.org).
+Self-nominations are welcome!